What can you afford? - First time buyer

 • You must use a conveyancer or solicitor for your home’s purchase, as the ISA provider will pay the funds directly to them

-Buying a property with your partner?
-If you’re first-time buyers you can both benefit from a bonus when buying together, as accounts are considered per person and not per home.
+If you’re buying with a partner and you’re both first-time buyers, you can each use your own Lifetime ISA and benefit from the government bonus individually, as accounts are considered per person and not per home.

 Ready to purchase your first home?